translation/angular/README.md

 }
 ~~~

+### Target Files Path

-### Custom path for target locale files
+You may specify a custom path for the target locale files (XLF) if you need them

-You may also specify a custom path for the target locale files (XLF) if you need them to have a name other than the defaut `messages.{lang}.xlf` or to be located in a directory other than the default `src/locale` directory.
-Simply add the following line to your `tio.config.json`, but make sure that it contains the `{lang}` placeholder as such:
+to have a name other than the defaut `messages.{lang}.xlf` or to be located in
+a directory other than the default `src/locale` directory.

+Simply add the following line to your `tio.config.json`, but make sure that it
+contains the `{lang}` placeholder as such:

 ~~~json
 {